komposter/CommunityPowerEA.com/_docs/martingale.md

 <sup>[*(starting from v2.07)*](/docs/versions-history#20200504-207)</sup>

-Increase lot of the first deal of the new series (opened on signal) after loss is closed.
-EA will apply martingale till profit becomes positive.<br/>
+Increase lot size of the first deal of the new series (opened on signal) after loss is closed.
+EA will apply martingale till profit becomes positive.

 To start again with a Start lot on account with loss, set new Magic number.